Saskia-Oosterbroek/decona/README.md

 # Decona

-####  **De**multiplex to polished **co**nsensus sequenses for **Na**nopore
+####  Demultiplex to polished consensus sequences for Nanopore
 Decona can process multiple samples in one line of code:
-- Mixed samples cointaing multiple species from bulk and eDNA
+- Mixed samples containing multiple species from bulk and eDNA
 - Mixed amplicons in one barcode
 - Multiplexed barcodes
 - Multiple samples in one run
 - Outputs Medaka polished consensus sequences

 ### Installation
-Decona is sensetive to installation version of dependencies.
+Decona is sensitive to installation version of dependencies.
 To keep things simple the installer will create a virtual Conda environment for you containing everything you need.
-All dependencies are included with execption of the BLAST+ commandline application.
+All dependencies are included with exception of the BLAST+ command line application.
 If the BLAST function is desired it can be downloaded from  [NCBI BLAST+](https://www.ncbi.nlm.nih.gov/books/NBK52640/).

 ```sh
 $ tar xjvf decona-0.1-0.tar.bz2